-The exhibition is organized by the Association of Culture Institutions of Riga City Council and the exhibition hall “Riga Art Space” with the support of the Riga City Council and the State Culture Capital Foundation and Kokmuiža.
-Special thanks to Krišs Karnītis.
+The exhibition is organised by the Association of Culture Institutions of Riga City Council Riga Art Space Exhibition Hall, supported by Riga City Council and the State Culture Capital Foundation.

 Photo: Pēteris Rūcis

 From 3 November to 29 December 2023, the exhibition “Fieldwork: Invisible exercises” by the contemporary fashion and art duo MAREUNROL'S will take place in the Great Hall of the Riga Art Space .
 This will be the most ambitious representation of the artists' visual works to date, in which art is highlighted as a sensory space - the means of visual expression, subject to the concept created by the artists, are the most powerful tools for conveying the truth.